-The Accounting Officer and the staff member only receive remuneration in respect of services they provide undertaking their roles of Principal and staff members under contracts of employment and not in respect of their roles as governors.
+The Accounting Officer and the staff members only receive remuneration in respect of services they provide undertaking their roles of Principal and staff members under contracts of employment and not in respect of their roles as governors.
 The other members of the Corporation did not receive any payments from the college in respect of their roles as governors.

-The total expenses paid to or on behalf of the Governors during the year was £222; 1 governor (2020: £1,814; 4 governors).
+The total expenses paid to or on behalf of the Governors during the year was £1,310; 1 governor (2021: £222; 1 governor).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and other events in their official capacity.

-The total expenses paid to or on behalf of the Executive Management Team during the year was £1,008; 3 staff (2020:£2,928;4 staff).
+The total expenses paid to or on behalf of the Executive Management Team during the year was £1,701; 4 staff (2021:£1,008; 3 staff).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in their college duties.